sandramcardona/Election_Analysis/README.md

     - Candidate Diana DeGette, who received 272,892 of the 369,711 votes.
 The candidate won        73.8% of the popular votes

 ## Challenge Overview
+The election commission has requested some additional data to complete the audit:

+1. The voter turnout for each county
+2. The percentage of votes from each county out of the total count
+3. The county with the highest turnout

 ## Challenge Summary

+Working from this module’s election_results.csv file, use for loops and conditional statements with membership and logical operators to find the requested results.
+Then, print the results to the command line and save them to your election_results.txt file.

+Finally, you’ll provide a written analysis of the election audit for the election commission, including the new results and a clearly written overview of your methods.
+As with all written analyses, this will help your audience understand what you did and what they might be able to do with the data you presented.

+This new assignment consists of two technical analysis deliverables and a written report to deliver your results.
+You will submit the following:

+Deliverable 1: The Election Results Printed to the Command Line Deliverable 2: The Election Results Saved to a Text File Deliverable 3: A written Analysis of the Election Audit (README.md)